 How do we know that we’re choosing the wrong person?
-This question bothers people especially for those who are about to take a vow of marriage.
+This question bothers people especially those who are about to take a vow of marriage.

 Frankly, no one knows exactly who the right person is.